How Do Car Auctions Work?

 The auctioneer will provide known information about the vehicle and the expected bidding price.
 At some places, auction ringmen help the auctioneer look for prospective bidders or bidding numbers, according to the National Auto Auction Association.

 Once a vehicle comes up for auction that you want, get in the auction lane and listen to the auctioneer.

 As you might expect, the person who bids the highest becomes the buyer of the vehicle.
 Prices can vary depending on the bidders participating and the demand a certain vehicle has in the audience that day.

 Once the auctioneer is sure there are no more bids, he or she will complete the sale and move onto the next vehicle up for auction.

 At most auctions, you’ll want to see the block clerk, who records the winning bid for each vehicle, the amount and your name as well as other transaction details (at Chappelle’s, we have someone recording all of the purchases).

 At some auctions, the company running it can reject bids.
-Each auction also has rules for the amount bids can be increased and by and how a buyer can pick up their “winning” vehicles.
-You’ll want to check out the the auction’s website to know certain rules pertaining to that auction.
+Each auction also has rules for the amount of bids can be increased and by and how a buyer can pick up their “winning” vehicles.
+You’ll want to check out the auction’s website to know certain rules pertaining to that auction.
 Chappelle’s Towing has all the information you’ll need about its auto auction in Vancouver and Battle Ground, Washington.